The Specials: Death of John Bradbury

 Drummer John Bradbury died on 28 December 2015 at the age of 62.
-On 22 March 2016, the Specials announced that The Libertines drummer Gary Powell would be performing on their upcoming tours.
-Powell was replaced by PJ Harvey/Jazz Jamaica drummer Kenrick Rowe on the Encore album and subsequent tour.
+On 22 March 2016, The Specials announced that The Libertines drummer Gary Powell would be performing on their upcoming tours.
+Powell was replaced by PJ Harvey and Jazz Jamaica drummer Kenrick Rowe on the Encore album and subsequent tour.

-Change of direction for the band and No.1 album
+Encore and Protest Songs 1924–2012

 In 2017, the band invited 20-year-old Birmingham native Saffiyah Khan to a show after a photo of her confronting an "English Defence League goon" in a Specials t-shirt at a counter-demonstration went viral.
 Less than two years later, Khan had performed on stage for the first time, recorded a song and toured North America with the band.

 On 29 October 2018, the Specials announced a UK tour in 2019 to coincide with the release of a new album, Encore.

 On 1 February 2019, the band announced a spring North American tour to promote the 1 February 2019 release of Encore (out via Island Records).
 The following week, Encore debuted at number 1 on the UK Albums Chart, giving the band their first chart-topping album since 1980.
-During late 2019, The Specials invited 17-year-old artist and photographer Sterling Chandler to join and photograph the band on the remaining leg of the tour.
+During 2019, the Specials invited 17-year-old artist and photographer Sterling Chandler to join the tour.

 In March 2021, the band announced a UK tour.
 On 7 July 2021, Horace Panter announced a new 12-track Specials album that was released on 23 August 2021, titled Protest Songs 1924–2012.
 Vocalist Hannah Hu joined the band for their 2021 tour and also sang on the new album.

 Death of Terry Hall

-On 19 December 2022, the Specials announced on social media that Hall had died at age 63 after a brief illness which was later revealed to be pancreatic cancer.
+On 19 December 2022, the Specials announced on social media that Terry Hall had died at age 63 after a brief illness which was later revealed to be pancreatic cancer.
 They had planned to record a new album in the United States before Hall's health deteriorated.

+In a 2023 interview, bass player Horace Panter confirmed that the Specials had ceased to be following Hall's death.
+He stated, "It would be ludicrous to tour without Terry, so yes, that's definitely the end of the Specials".

+In December 2024, Sky Arts aired The Specials: Live From Coventry Cathedral, the last-filmed concert by the band before Hall's death in 2022.
+The show was directed by Hall's wife Lindy Heymann.